 This course covers topics from arithmetic and geometry that are needed by prospective elementary school teachers.
 Topics included in the course are critical thinking and problem solving, operations on whole numbers, numeration systems, elementary number theory, operations on rational numbers, decimal fractions and an introduction to geometric concepts.

-Prerequisite: MAT-063 with "C" grade or better or the necessary score on the mandatory assessment and placement chart.
+Prerequisite(s): MAT-063 with "C" grade or better or the necessary score on the mandatory assessment and placement chart found in the course catalog.